Haikal02-alt/Syslack-Linux/README.md

 Syslack Linux Doesnt Need Iso Its A DIY Distro
-Syslack Doesnt Have A Graphical Install You Just Install Ubuntu Server First Then Configure It By Yourself Syslack is a lightweight base linux distro with no desktop environment by default but you can install it

-Syslack Linux supports a lot of hardware.
+Syslack Doesnt Have A Graphical Install You Just Install Ubuntu Server First Then Configure It By Yourself Syslack is a lightweight base linux distro with no desktop environment by default but you can install it Syslack Linux is inspired from name Moe Szyslak From The Simpsons Syslack Linux supports a lot of hardware.
 Pick your processor architecture

 x86_64 (aka amd64, x64, Intel 64)